coq/coq/doc/sphinx/addendum/micromega.rst

    This tactic is a proof procedure for non-linear integer arithmetic.
    It performs a pre-processing similar to :tacn:`nra`.
 The obtained goal is solved using the linear integer prover :tacn:`lia`.

+.. tacn:: xnlia @ltac_expr

+   For internal use only.

 `psatz`: a proof procedure for non-linear arithmetic
 ----------------------------------------------------